 - Genesis 6:5,11 (KJV) states, "The wickedness of man was great in the earth and every imagination of the thoughts of his heart was only evil continually.
 The earth also was corrupt before God [the Elohim], and the earth was filled with violence."
 The senior god Enlil had been against the "creation of mankind," and was later disturbed by their growing numbers and noisome activity.
 After being frustrated again and again in his attempts to control them, Enlil ultimately decided to destroy them by withholding knowledge of an impending Flood.
 The other gods, especially Enki, did not share the sentiment or sentence proposed by Enlil.
 Nevertheless, as senior god, Enlil pulled rank and imposed his will, or so he thought.

 - In the Sumerian King List, the first king of Eridu is called Alulim, which was evidently a name or epithet of Enki as king in Eridu.
 This name Alulim is not easily translated, but can indicate both water and sheep.
 It appears then to be related to Ea/Enki's symbol the "goat-fish scepter."
 (Z. Sitchin, The 12th Planet, p 293) Alulim might also connote "Every Man (Sumerian Lulu)," and allude to Ea/Enki as prototypical Adam/Atum ("Totality").
 The second king of Eridu is called Alalgar, a name that indicates both rain and rest (Z. Sitchin, The 12th Planet, p 294) At Eridu there was then an archetypal Enoch followed by an archetypal Noah.
-Similarly, the later Patriarch Joseph is followed immediately (not distantly) by Shiloh, a name that is synonymous with Noah.
-We will further explore the father and son relationship of Joseph and Shiloh in a future chapter.
+Similarly, the later Patriarch Joseph is followed immediately (not distantly) by Shiloh, a name that is equivalent to Joshua.

 - In some copies of the Sumerian King-List two additional kings are named for a total of nine pre-Deluge rulers instead of seven.
 However, it can be shown that there were only seven unique names, two being duplicates.
 In Genesis, the first series of Patriarchs contains seven "generations" before the Flood and the second contains nine, which is in deference to the Sumerian King-List variants.